microsoft/rag-experiment-accelerator/README.md

     "job_description": "You may provide a description for the current job run which describes in words what you are about to experiment with", "sampling": {
-        "sample_data": "Set to true to enable sampling", "sample_percentage": "Percentage of the document corpus to sample", "optimum_k": "Set to 'auto' to automatically determine the optimum cluster number or set to a specific value e.g. 15", "min_cluster": "Used by the automated optimum cluster process, this is the minimum number of clusters e.g. 2",
+        "sample_data": "Set to true to enable sampling", "only_run_sampling": "If set to true, this will only run the sampling step and will not create an index or any subsequent steps, use this if you want to build a small sampled dataset to run in AML", "sample_percentage": "Percentage of the document corpus to sample", "optimum_k": "Set to 'auto' to automatically determine the optimum cluster number or set to a specific value e.g. 15", "min_cluster": "Used by the automated optimum cluster process, this is the minimum number of clusters e.g. 2",